Smart city companies in Catalonia grew by 62%

 The study also reveals which are the technologies that are most commonly applied.
 39% of the companies use Internet of Things and Big Data; 30% apply connectivity and 5G; 20%, photonics and quantum sciences; 17%, technology hybridisation and 11%, artificial intelligence.

-Barcelona tops the rankings of smart cities in the world
+Barcelona, one of the top smart cities in the world

-Barcelona tops the rankings of smart cities in the world.
-The Catalan capital is the second smart city in the world after Singapore (Juniper Research, 2016).
-Catalonia, over and above the activity in its capital, is itself a pioneer in the adoption of smart solutions for urban management; with public and private initiatives developing internationally recognised strategies and municipal projects.
+Barcelona is a pioneer in the adoption of smart solutions for urban management, with public and private initiatives developing internationally recognised strategies and municipal projects.

-The smart ecosystem of smart cities in Catalonia
+The Catalan ecosystem supporting the smart cities sector

 Sectors and opportunities for investment

 Catalonia has investment opportunities in areas such as the deployment and maitenance of network infrastructures necessary for cities to become smart, as well as in areas like energy, healthcare and governance.

 Part of the ecosystem of Smart Cities includes a business friendly environment, including favourable taxation, reduced administrative burden, access to financing, a flexible labour market with skilled workforce and regulations that are supportive of business activity.